-Note that the form has now changed.
-Please use the new form in all new travel claims (one payee per form, up to two observers).
+Please use these forms in all new travel claims (one payee per form, up to two observers).
 Note also that we no longer issue payments by cheque.

-Note that this is to reimburse part or all of the travel expenses incurred whilst travelling to the telescope.
+Note that this is to reimburse part or all of the travel expenses incurred whilst travelling to the telescope or to North Ryde.
+Meal costs are the obligation of the observers.
 As there have been no goods or services received/provided GST is non-applicable (out-of-scope).

-We no longer reimburse accommodation costs at the ANU Lodge - rather such costs are paid directly by the AAO to the Lodge for eligible people (subject to approval).
+We do not reimburse accommodation costs, rather such costs are paid directly by the AAO to the accommodation provider for eligible people (subject to approval).
 Requests must be made at the time of booking using the AAO's Observer Travel Notification Form.

-One of the issues that emerged clearly from the recent DEST review of the AAO was the barrier to full exploitation of the AAT that travel and subsistence costs pose for Australian astronomers and students.
+One of the issues that emerged clearly from the DEST review of the AAO was the barrier to full exploitation of the AAT that travel and subsistence costs pose for Australian astronomers and students.
 The AAO has therefore undertaken to support basic travel and accommodation (T&A) costs for Australian observers, starting from semester 06B.
-This measure brings support for Australian observers into line with support for UK observers, who have their travel expenses paid by PPARC.
-The following sections outline the proposed level of this support and the proposed procedures for payment.
+The following sections outline the level of this support and the procedures for payment.

-For each run involving Australian observers (people based at Australian institutions, excluding the AAO), the AAO will normally pay one astronomer and one student (at most) a fixed amount for travel (based on the cheapest mode of transport from their home institution) and SSO Lodge costs (for the length of the run plus one night).
+For each run involving Australian observers (people based at Australian institutions, excluding the AAO), the AAO will normally pay one astronomer and one student (at most) a fixed amount for travel (based on the cheapest mode of transport from their home institution) and Coonabarabran or Sydney accommodation costs (for the length of the run plus one night).
 This support is intended to cover the bulk of the costs associated with taking up observing time, without imposing an unnecessary administrative burden on either the users or the AAO.

 Detailed Rules for T&A

 - Eligible observers: For Australian observers (observers based at Australian institutions), T&A will be provided for up to one astronomer and one student per observing run.
 T&A will not normally be provided for two astronomers at a time, but may be provided in exceptional cases for two students (no astronomer) with explicit prior permission from the Director.
-At the discretion of the Director, T&A for up to 3 observers may be provided in the special case of Large Observing Programs when no AAO support astronomer is supplied. ["Astronomer" generally means a staff member or postdoc at a recognized astronomical institution with a minimum level of observing experience, who can competently carry out an observing run after an initial night with a support astronomer.
-"Student" generally means a graduate student or senior undergraduate from a recognized astronomical institution.]
+At the discretion of the Director, T&A for a larger number of observers may be provided. ["Astronomer" generally means a staff member or postdoc at a recognised astronomical institution with a minimum level of observing experience, who can competently carry out an observing run after an initial night with a support astronomer.
+"Student" generally means a graduate student or senior undergraduate from a recognised astronomical institution.]

 - Observing runs: An observing run is usually a single block of time allocated to a particular program.
 Where a program is allocated separate, non-contiguous blocks of time, these are considered separate observing runs.
 Where a single observing run extends for more than one week, it may (for the purposes of T&A support) effectively be treated as N separate runs, where N = 1+int((length of run in nights-1)/7); how these N runs split the observing period is left to the observers.